 Opera vs the Great Firewall of China

 We were curious to see how Opera’s free VPN offering would fare compared to other well known VPN offerings used here in China.
 While VPNs are not strictly illegal in China, the government has increased its efforts to detect and block their usage in recent times.
-Many China-targeted VPN solutions require special encryption protocols that can evade the sophistication of the Chinese internet filter.
+Many of the best VPNs for China require special encryption protocols that can evade the sophistication of the Chinese internet filter.

 Over the wall